ETS5/RPWNmasternodesetup/README.md

 **NOTE:** This newer version of the script (v1.3) does not ask for IP address anymore.
 Instead the __script will detect VPS IP Address.

-If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
+If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your RESPAWN Masternode.
 Ubuntu 17.10 and other Linux distros ate not currently supported.

 Steps:

 **0) Create a new VPS** or use existing one.
 Recommended VPS resource configuration is similar to the vultr's $5/mo (25GB SSD/1xCPU/1GB RAM, Ubuntu 16.04).
-It can handle several MNs running simultaneously on the same public IP address but they have to use dirfferent ports.
+It can handle several MNs running simultaneously on the same public IP address but they have to use different ports.
 Therefore you cannot easily run more than one RESPAWN MN on the same box.
 Different coins are fine.

 **1)** In Windows wallet, **create a new receiving address** and name it **mn1** for example.